 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Thinking of getting the Jorhat to Majuli Island ferry in 2021 and wanting times and prices?
+Thinking of getting the Jorhat to Majuli Island ferry and wanting times and prices?
 You’ve come to the right place!

 I’m going to go through everything you need to know about it in this guide.